dibdas/transaction-bot/README.md

 # Transaction app

-> The project is made to  track the financial expenses.
+> An application that allows you to keep track of your expenses and group them into categories.

 ## Features